 1/4 cup red lentils

-- Place the millet, lentils and fenugreek in a large glass bowl or jar.
-Cover with water and soak for 3-6 hours.
+- Place the millet, lentils, and fenugreek in a large glass bowl or measuring cup.
+Cover with 2 cups of water and leave them to soak for 3-6 hours.

-- After soaking, drain the excess water and scrape the mixture into a blender.
+- After soaking, drain the excess water (whatever is easy to pour off) and scrape the mixture into a blender.
 Grind until smooth and frothy.
-You may need to add a bit of water to assist with the blending, however, it should be quite dry.
+You may need to add a bit of water to assist with the blending, however, it should be quite thick.

 - Scrape everything back into the large glass container for fermenting.
-The container should have enough room for the dosa batter to double in size.
+The container needs to have enough room for the dosa batter to double in size.

-- Cover the container with a tea towel, place it somewhere warm.
-Leave it to ferment for at least 12 hours or up to 48 hours.
-Ideally, the dosa batter will have doubled in size, however, you can cook the dosas whenever it is convenient.
+- Cover the container with a tea towel, place it somewhere warm (like above the refrigerator).
+Let it ferment for at least 12 hours or up to 48 hours.
+Stir once or twice during the ferment.
+Ideally, the dosa batter will double in size, however, you can cook the dosas whenever it is convenient.

-- When you are ready to cook the dosas, add salt to the dosa batter, stirring gently to keep the bubbles.
-You may also need to add a bit more water if the batter is too thick.
-It should have a thick, pourable consistency.
+- When you are ready to cook the dosa, add the salt to the dosa batter.
+You will also need to add a bit more water.
+The goal is to have a thick, pourable consistency.
+If this is your first time making dosa, start with just 3 Tbsp of water, and slowly add more.

 - Heat a frying pan on medium.
-When it is warm, put a little oil in the pan, then ladle a spoonful of batter into the pan, and spread it around to make a thin layer.
+When it is warm, put a little oil in the pan, then ladle a spoonful of batter into the pan.
+Use the back of the spoon to spread the batter out into a thin layer.
 I typically make smaller dosas using 1/4 cup of batter, since they are easier to flip.

-- Servet dosas hot from the pan with your choice of fillings.
-(See the section above for some suggestions.)
+- Serve dosas hot from the pan with your choice of fillings.
+(See the section above for 8 suggestions).

 - The amount of time it will take your dosa batter to double is dependent on temperature and local strains of yeast.
 Unlike bread, the precise doubling of the batter isn’t required, so just cook the dosas whenever you want.
-However, leaving the batter to ferment for more than 24 hours will result in a VERY sour-tasting dosa.
+However, leaving the batter to ferment for too long will result in a VERY sour-tasting dosa.

-- Leftover dosas can be quickly toasted in a hot pan to refresh their crisp texture.
+- Leftover dosas can be quickly reheated in a hot frying pan to refresh their crisp texture.

-- The fenugreek is said to help capture the wild yeasts, however, it’s not necessary for this recipe to work.
+- Fenugreek is thought to help capture the wild yeasts, however, it’s not necessary for this recipe to work.
+I have made dosas with and without the addition of fenugreek.

 Keywords: Indian, South Indian, crepe, pancake, vegan, vegetarian, nut-free, dairy-free, egg-free, rice-free, simple